 How to Merge Two Universities.
 Many higher ed institutions are struggling with finances due to COVID and other reasons, but few higher ed leaders are seriously contemplating a merger with or acquisition of or by another institution.
 These processes can be a win-win proposition, allowing for increased capacity, services, and efficiencies for students.

 One example of this process is Delaware State University, which is in the process of merging with Wesley College.
 This merger began earlier this year and is spearheaded by Dr. Tony Allen, who became Delaware State’s 12th president in January.
 He previously served as the institution’s provost.

 But that isn’t the two-story with Dr. Allen – his career spans both higher education and corporate.
 This broad career has benefited him significantly, as he brings his experience from outside of higher Ed to tackle some of its biggest challenges.
-For example, in his first year as Delaware State’s president, he has had to deal with COVID and moving to online education.
+For example, in his first year as Delaware State’s president, he had to deal with COVID and move to online education.

-Merging with a Neighbor (or Anyone Else)
+Merging with a Neighboring University (or Anyone Else)